Manually requesting a Remote Desktop (RDP) certificate

 In the "Subject Name" tab we see that the Subject is empty and a Subject Alternative Name is selected in the form of a DNS name.

-In the Extensions tab we see that the following values are set as Enhanced Key Usage (Application Policies):
+In the "Extensions" tab we see that the following values are set as Extended Key Usage (Application Policies):

 • Remote Desktop Authentication (Object Identifier: 1.3.6.1.4.1.311.54.1.2)